The Hobby Car

 This is my Passat.
 Looks great but doesn't run.
 Hence has become a project now.
 While the previous owner seems to have kept it pretty well with regular maintenance, but the car misfires.
 The reason needs to be determined.
 I have a list of the problems that I see for now, and the tests I do to go about diagnosing it.

-Problems
+List of Problems

 Error Codes